 Internal combustion engines present special hazards during operation and fueling.
 Failure to follow the safety guidelines described below could result in severe injury or death.
-Also read and follow all safety warnings described in the engine operator's manual.
-A copy of this manual was supplied with unit when it was shipped from the factory.
+Read and follow all safety warnings described in the engine operator's manual.
+A copy of this manual was supplied with the unit when it was shipped from the factory.

 - DO NOT run engine indoors or in an area with poor ventilation unless exhaust hoses are used.
-Diesel engine exhaust contains carbon monoxide, a deadly, odorless and colorless gas which, if inhaled, can cause nausea, fainting or death.
-Make sure engine exhaust cannot seep into closed rooms or ventilation equipment. - DO NOT operate the unit on a combustible surface. - DO NOT fill fuel tank near an open flame, while smoking, or while engine is running.
-DO NOT fill tank in an enclosed area with poor ventilation. - DO NOT operate with the fuel tank cap loose or missing. - DO NOT touch or lean against hot exhaust pipes or engine cylinders. - DO NOT clean air filter with gasoline or other types of low flash point solvents. - DO NOT remove engine coolant cap while engine is hot. - DO NOT operate the unit without a functional exhaust system.
-Prolonged exposure to sound levels in excess of 85 dB(A) can cause permanent hearing loss.
-Wear hearing protection when working around a running engine. - Keep area around exhaust pipes and air ducts free of debris to reduce the chance of an accidental fire. - Batteries contain sulfuric acid which can cause severe injury or death.
+Engine exhaust contains carbon monoxide, a deadly, odorless and colorless gas which, if inhaled, can cause nausea, fainting or death.
+Make sure engine exhaust cannot seep into closed rooms or ventilation equipment. - DO NOT touch or lean against hot exhaust pipes or engine components. - DO NOT clean air filter with gasoline or other types of low flash point solvents. - DO NOT operate the unit without a functional exhaust system. - Prolonged exposure to sound levels in excess of 85 dB(A) can cause permanent hearing loss.
+Wear hearing protection when working around a running engine. - Batteries contain sulfuric acid which can cause severe injury or death.
 Sulfuric acid can cause eye damage, burn flesh or eat holes in clothing.
 Protective eye wear and clothing are necessary when working on or around the battery.
-Always disconnect the negative (-) battery cable from the corresponding terminal before performing any service on the engine or other components. - Shut the engine down if any of the following conditions exist during operation: - 1.
-Noticeable change in engine speed. - 2.
-Loss of electrical output. - 3.
-Equipment connected to the generator overheats. - 4.
-Sparking occurs. - 5.
-Engine misfires or there is excessive engine/generator vibration. - 6.
-Protective covers are loose or missing. - 7.
-If the ambient air temperature is above 120°F (49°C).
+Always disconnect the negative (-) battery cable from the corresponding terminal before performing any service on the engine or other components. - NEVER open the radiator cap or oil drain plug while the engine is running or before the engine has cooled down.
+Pressurized coolant and hot engine oil can cause severe burns.
+Allow the unit to cool completely before attempting any service work.